OpenSLO/OpenSLO/enhancements/v2alpha1.md

       isRolling: false # if omitted assumed `false` if `calendar:` is present
   budgetingMethod: Occurrences | Timeslices | RatioTimeslices
   objectives: # see objectives below for details
+  compositeObjectives: # see composite objectives below for details
   alertPolicies: # see alert policies below for details
 ```